koordinator-sh/koordinator/docs/proposals/scheduling/20260623-shared-plugin-cache-and-unified-event-dispatcher.md

 The framework extender takes a snapshot of each `Snapshottable` cache at the start of each scheduling cycle, making it available to plugins via the cycle-scoped handle.
 This eliminates per-cycle read-lock contention on the live cache.

-A DeviceShare prototype will be the first implementation, described in a separate design document.
+The primary design challenge is not defining `Snapshot()` itself but designing the snapshot data structure.
+A useful snapshot must reflect not only steady-state informer events but also assumed allocations written by `Reserve` and the AddPod/RemovePod mutations applied during preemption.
+This requires a layered state model — a base snapshot taken at cycle start, extended with assumed allocations for the current cycle — analogous to how kube-scheduler's `schedulerCache` layers assumed pod state on top of its node snapshots.
+Designing this structure, and ensuring it correctly replaces the live cache for all read paths (Filter, Score, AddPod, RemovePod), is the core work of Phase 3.
+The full data structure design is deferred to a separate design document.
+A DeviceShare prototype will be the first implementation.

 ## Alternatives